-He graduated The University of Music in Bucharest where he studied with Ladislau Csendes and Stefan Gheorghiu.
-He continued his studies at the Banff Centre for the Arts in Canada, Royal Academy of Music in London, Academia Chigiana in Siena, European Academy of Music in Aix-en Province, Britten - Pierce School for Advanced Music Studies in Aldeburgh and Escuela Superior de Musica Reina Sofia in Madrid with Rainer Schmidt, Sigmund Nissel, Norbert Brainin, Gunter Pichler, Philip Setzer, Stephanie Gonley, Heime Muller, Christoph Poppen, Howard Davis and Hugh Maguire.
+Bogdan graduated The University of Music in Bucharest where he studied with Stefan Gheorghiu, and Ladislau Csendes.
+He continued his studies at various residencies at the Banff Centre for the Arts in Canada, Royal Academy of Music in London, Accademia Chigiana in Siena, European Academy of Music in Aix-en-Province, Britten - Pierce School for Advanced Music Studies in Aldeburgh and Escuela Superior de Musica Reina Sofia in Madrid with Rainer Schmidt, Sigmund Nissel, Norbert Brainin, Gunter Pichler, Philip Setzer, Stephanie Gonley, Heime Muller, Christoph Poppen, Howard Davis and Hugh Maguire.

 Bogdan received his Master of Arts in Music with First Class Honours at Cork School of Music, in 2005.
 Bogdan has been holding chamber music workshops at the Royal Academy of Music/Dublin, at the Royal Academy of Music in London (1999-2002), Gedai University of Music Tokyo/Japan, DIT and Cork School of Music.